rLannes/easyfasta/README.md

 - **Sequence extraction**: Filter sequences by identifiers
 - **DNA manipulation**: Complete IUPAC-compliant complement and reverse complement operations
 - **Formatting**: Convert sequences to multi-line FASTA format
+- **Does not validate input**: user are responsible to provide correctly formatted file.
 ## Installation

 Simply copy the module to your project or install via pip (if published).